OpenMined/SyMPC/CONTRIBUTING.md

 1. Change SyMPC code
 2. Change PySyft code
-3. Install SyMPC with `pip install -e .`
+3. (Optional, only if you have not done this step before) Install SyMPC with `pip install -e .`
-4. Install PySyft with `pip install -e syft`
+4. (Optional, only if you have not done this step before) Install PySyft with `pip install -e syft`
 5. Run SyMPC tests
 6. Run PySyft tests